BarisAlbayrakIEEE/StructuralAnalysis/README.md

 - none

 **The Flow (skip the error conditions for simplicity)**
-1. **Ordinary User** selects to create a SC and auxilary items required by the SC and SAMM (e.g. material and load).
+1. **Ordinary User** selects to create a SC and auxilary items required by the SC (e.g. material and load) and SAMM.
 2. **UI** emits an event to activate the system to create the requested objects.
 3. **System** creates the requested objects.
 4. **System** emits an event to initialize the user forms.